Danilo Pereira: Paris Saint-Germain

 On 5 October 2020, Pereira joined Paris Saint-Germain on a one-year loan for a reported fee of €4 million with a conditional obligation to buy at the end of the season for €16 million.
 He made his debut 15 days later, in a 2–1 home loss against Manchester United in the group stage of the UEFA Champions League.
 His Ligue 1 bow was also that month, in the 4–0 rout of Dijon also at the Parc des Princes, where he featured as a central defender.
 His first goal came in the reverse fixture against the latter adversary on 27 February 2021, when he headed in a cross from a corner (same score).

 PSG eventually finished second to Lille in the league.
 This triggered the obligation to make the move permanent, and Pereira therefore became linked to the club until 2025.
 On 6 February 2022, he scored a brace for the first time in his career to help his team to a 5–1 away win over Lille, and won his first league title that campaign contributing five goals.

+On 22 August 2023, Pereira was elected vice-captain by his teammates.

+Al-Ittihad

+Having fallen out of favour in PSG and having not featured in any of Luis Enrique's matchday squads for the new season, on 2 September 2024 Pereira was signed by Saudi Pro League club Al-Ittihad for a reported fee of €5 million.
+He claimed the double in his first season, scoring two of his four goals in the semi-finals of the King's Cup to help the hosts come from behind 2–1 in injury time and defeat Al Shabab 3–2.